sciluna/sketchlay/README.md

 }
 ```

-After constraints are generated, they can be used as options in the layout algorithm as shown in the [demo](https://github.com/sciluna/uggly/blob/main/demo/demo.js).
+After constraints are generated, they can be used as options in a layout algorithm with constraint support such as fCoSE and CoLa as shown in the [demo](https://github.com/sciluna/sketchlay/blob/main/demo/demo.js).

 ## Performance comparison between fCoSE and CoLa layouts